hsamrach/QAssfilt/README.md

 qassfilt -i /path/input_dir -o /path/output_dir --spades "--isolate --cov-cutoff auto"
 ```
 ##### --contigs_remove, -cr
 This option is specifically used when you know which contig names are contaminated or belong to unwanted pathogens.
+The kraken2 output in our pipeline also provides (.output) file that you could see which contig was the unwanted pathogen.

 To use it, you need to provide a tab-delimited file following the template below:
 ```
 #column1<TAB>#column2
 /path/sample001.fasta<TAB>NODE_83_length_3835_cov_218.746408,NODE_76_length_8849_cov_249.766302,NODE_72_length_10578_cov_311.188649